 Hi lovelies!
-If you are looking for the fabulous Fluffy AIP Biscuits recipe originally posted on Living Lovely Autoimmune (my former blog), you’ve made it to the right place!
+If you are looking for the fabulous Fluffy AIP Biscuits recipe originally posted on Living Lovely Autoimmune (my former blog name), you’ve made it to the right place!

-Just wanted to take a moment to let you all to know how AMAZING you are!
-I am so incredibly grateful for your support of my original blog, Living Lovely Autoimmune – I never thought I would ever be navigating the running of a wellness blog that gets bigger every day.
-There is SO much choice out there now for us autoimmune food-sensitive folks!
-The AIP community especially has grown so much, and is truly an astounding resource of healing, creativity and wonderfulness – and I am thrilled to be a small part of that.
+I wanted to take a moment to let you all to know how AMAZING you are!
+I’m so grateful for your support of my blog.
+I never thought I would be navigating the running of a wellness blog that gets bigger every day.
+There is SO much choice out there now for us autoimmune and food-sensitive folks!
+The AIP community has grown so much, and is truly an astounding resource of healing, creativity and wonderfulness.
+I am thrilled to be a small part of that.
 Thank you!